Quick Start

 Sample Analysis

-Emerge analyzes thousands of apps every week and has the ability to analyze virtually any public release of an app.
-When you first create an account, you can search for your app within the Emerge platform and click "Start Analysis" to view our Size Analysis for your app.
+Emerge analyzes thousands of apps every week and can analyze virtually any publicly released app.
+When you first create an account you can search for your app within the Emerge platform, then click "Start Analysis" to view our Size Analysis for your app.

 Where can I find my iOS bundle ID?

-section in Xcode, find the input for Bundle Identifier.
-This is a public ID that is permanently associated with your app on the App Store.
+Open the Signing & Capabilities section of your Xcode project and look for the Bundle Identifier.
+This text field will contain the public ID that is permanently associated with your app on the App Store.

 Where can I find my Android package name?

-value that is specified.
-This is a public ID that is permanently associated with your app on the Google Play Store.
+Your app's build.gradle file will contain an applicationId key.
+The applicationId's value will be the public ID that is permanently associated with your app on the Google Play Store.

 Adding members to your Team